 Heretofore, the wave-particle duality of the quantum mechanical photon has been unintuitive.
 Friedrich Hund (1974) wrote, "one way of explaining quantum theory in physical terms these days consists in regarding it as a completely non-intuitive unification or two intuitive pictures, i.e., classical particles and classical waves of fields."
-By considering the photon to be a binary photon composed of two conjugate particles, instead of an elementary particle, it becomes possible to visualize simultaneously the wave and particle nature of the photon or what Arthur Eddington (1928) and Charles Galton Darwin, Charles Darwin's grandson, called wavicles.
+By considering the photon to be a binary photon composed of two conjugate particles instead of an elementary particle, it becomes possible to visualize simultaneously the wave and particle nature of the photon or what Arthur Eddington (1928) and Charles Galton Darwin, Charles Darwin's grandson, called "wavicles."
 The simultaneous visualization of the wave-like and particle-like properties was an unrealized goal of Erwin Schrödinger's (1933) wave mechanics.

-The longitudinal wave propagating along the z-axis with a maximal spatial extension of λ and an average spatial extension of $\frac{\lambda}{2}$ is possible if the photon is composed of two particles.

-ticles as opposed to one.
-Consequently, the binary photons that make up radio waves (1 m-100 km) and microwaves (1 mm-1 m) are predicted to be very long, and binary photons that make up gamma rays (<0.01 nm) and x-rays (0.01-10 nm) are predicted to be very short-approximating a mathematical point.
-The binary photons that make up the visible light effective in photosynthesis (Engelmann 1882) are predicted to be intermediate in length.
+The longitudinal wave propagating along the z axis at the speed of light is possible to visualize if the photon is composed of two particles rather than one that oscillate with twice the frequency and half the wavelength of the light as the center of gravity translates.
+Consequently, in the direction of propagation, the maximum length of the binary photons that make up radio waves (1 m-100 km) and microwaves (1 mm-1 m) are predicted to be very long, and binary photons that make up gamma rays (<0.01 nm) and X-rays (0.01-10 nm) are predicted to be very short- approximating a mathematical point.
+The maximal length of the binary photons that make up the visible light effective in photosynthesis (Engelmann 1882) are predicted to be intermediate in length.

-The possibility that a real photon has transverse extension in addition to longitudinal extension comes from an intuitive and mechanical understanding of angular momentum as a mechanical property (Oberg et al. 2000) that means something more than just a number.
+When one abandons the unproven assumption that the photon is a mathematical point, the possibility that a real photon has transverse extension in addition to longitudinal extension comes from an intuitive and mechanical understanding of angular momentum as a conserved mechanical property (Oberg et al. 2000) that means something more than just a number.
 John Nicholson (1912, 1913) interpreted Planck's constant as a "natural unit of angular momentum" when he realized that the characteristic absorption and emission spectra of atoms would be intelligible if "the angular momentum of an atom can only rise or fall by discrete amounts when electrons leave or return."

-Niels Bohr (1913) applied Nicholson's idea of quantized angular momentum to Ernest Rutherford's (1911) planetary model of the atom and wrote: and the electrons move in circular orbits, the angular momentum of every electron round the centre of its orbit will in the permanent state of the system be equal to $h/2\pi$, where h is Planck's constant.
+Niels Bohr (1913) applied Nicholson's idea of quantized angular momentum to Hantaro Nagaoka'a (Inamura 2016) and Ernest Rutherford's (1911) planetary model of the atom.
+Bohr wrote,

+In any molecular system consisting of positive nuclei and electrons in which the nuclei are at rest relative to each other and the electrons move in circular orbits, the angular momentum of every electron round the centre of its orbit will in the permanent state of the system be equal to $h/2\pi$ , where h is Planck's constant.